 Top UX Research Methods

 There are many different methods of UX research depending on the stage of UX design the project is in.
-To follow our previous model, let’s examine each stage of the Discover – Explore – Test – Listen model in terms of the kinds of research conducted at each stage.
+To follow our previous model, let’s examine each step of the Discover – Explore – Test – Listen model regarding the kinds of research conducted at each stage.

 Discover who the user is, what problem is being solved, where current solutions are falling short, possible areas of differentiation